23 - 27 August 2021

 alpha'-corrections and their double formulation

-Eric Lescano (Buenos Aires U.)
+Eric Lescano (Buenos Aires U.) - virtual lecture

 The low energy effective action of string theory is given by a (super)gravity theory with an alpha' expansion, with alpha' the square root of the string scale.
 Historically the way of constructing the action principle was limited to amplitudes or beta function computations.
 In these lectures we will study a novel method based on T-duality, a distinctive and exact symmetry of string theory.
 Concretely we will construct higher-order formulations, manifestly invariant under T-duality, and we will study some proposals to extend the results obtained by the other methods.